Hamilton Fish Armstrong: Career

-Armstrong was a member of the Fish Family of American politicians.
+Personal life

 Armstrong married three times.
 Helen MacGregor Byrne became his wife in 1918; their only child, Helen MacGregor (later Mrs. Edwin Gamble), was born on September 3, 1923.
 Armstrong and Byrne divorced in 1938.
 Later that year, she married Walter Lippmann, ending the friendship between the two men.

+He was born at 58 West 10th Street in New York City, and died at the same location.

 Armstrong married author Carman Barnes in 1945, a marriage which ended in a 1951 divorce.
 In that same year, Armstrong married Christa von Tippelskirch.

-Awards
+Awards and honors

 Hamilton Fish Armstrong was decorated by Serbia, Romania, Czechoslovakia, France, and the United Kingdom: